buuhlopes/docs/devportal/installation-guide/local-setup/2-infra.md

 title: Configuring the Infrastructure
 ---

-In this step, you will start the local cluster that will run DevPortal and its dependencies, emulating a real cloud scenario.
+In this step, you will start the local cluster that will run DevPortal and its dependencies, emulating a real cloud scenario

 ## Start a local cluster